Changi Airport: Passenger terminals

 The short-lived Budget Terminal was opened on 26 March 2006 and closed on 25 September 2012 to make way for Terminal 4.

-Terminal 5 is currently under construction.
-The new terminal is expected to be completed by 2030.

 Future terminals and projects

+Terminal 5 (T5) is currently under construction.
+Lawrence Wong, the Prime Minister of Singapore and Minister of Finance, officiated the groundbreaking ceremony for Changi Airport T5 on 14 May 2025.
+The new terminal is expected to be ready by the mid-2030s.

-Terminal 5 is anticipated to be operational by the mid-2030s, to meet an anticipated doubling of volume by the 2040s.
-It is expected to handle 50 million passenger movements per annum.
-The airport terminal structure is projected to be larger than all the previous terminals combined.
+Terminal 5 is expected to handle 50 million passenger movements per annum for Changi Airport.
 It will be built on reclaimed land to the east of the present terminals.
 It will be partially funded through an increased levy.
-KPF Singapore with Heatherwick Studio, Architects 61, and DP Architects will provide architectural services.
-Arup Singapore, Mott MacDonald Singapore and Surbana Jurong Consultants will provide engineering services.
+KPF Singapore with Heatherwick Studio and Architects 61 will provide architectural services.
+Arup Singapore, Mott MacDonald Singapore and Surbana Jurong Consultants will provide engineering services while DP Architects will provide retail design services.
 The former Transport Minister Khaw Boon Wan said that the Changi Terminal 5 project was delayed by at least 2 years as a result of the COVID-19 pandemic.